 What this means is that the materials you use and the topics you teach about should relate to the teenage students’ lives.
 While relevancy is important for teaching all ages, it is especially important for teenagers in order to motivate them.

 Lesson plans for teenagers ought to be more activity-driven than anything else.

 While children can effectively learn through playing simple games, activities you use with teenagers should provide them with an active, participative role in the learning process.
-Consider making common use of activities such as role-plays, in which students can develop scripted dialogues about different topics and perform for the class.
+Consider making common use of activities like role-plays, in which students can develop scripted dialogues about different topics and perform for the class.

-Watch a teaching video from the 20-hour Bridge Specialized Certificate in Teaching Teenagers, showing a role-play in which the students use “realia.”
+Watch a teaching video from the 60-hour Bridge Specialized Certificate in Teaching Teenagers, showing a role-play in which the students use “realia.”

-When choosing classroom games and activities teaching ESL to teenagers, it’s important that you use advanced games so the teens don’t fret over feeling “childish.”
-The following are some effective games you can use with teenaged students.
+When choosing classroom games and activities for teaching ESL to teenagers, it’s important that you use advanced games so the teens don’t fret over feeling “childish.”
+The following are some effective games you can use with teenage students.